 This page contains ski trip offers, news, special offerings, and other items of interest from

-the Metro NY Ski Council, the New Jersey Ski & Snowboard Council, member clubs, and other sources.
+the Metro NY Ski Council (MNYSC), the New Jersey Ski & Snowboard Council (NJSSC), member clubs, and other sources.

-the Metro NY Ski Council, the New Jersey Ski & Snowboard Council, member clubs, and other sources.
+the Metro NY Ski Council (MNYSC), the New Jersey Ski & Snowboard Council (NJSSC), member clubs, and other sources.

 IKON PASSES New IKON Seson Pass buyers receive a discount through the Metro NY Ski Council.
 The Council also gets credit for people who are renewing their pass.
 Email skimikec@aol.com with the name, birthdate, last years' pass number and which pass you will purchase this year.